shortiehands/G4-TastyBytes/README.md

     - If you encounter issues, try (at your own risk, got this from ChatGPT): rm -rf node_modules package-lock.json && npm install
     - Ensure Node.js and npm are installed (check with `node -v` and `npm -v`)

-3. Continuos integration has been added.
-It should run once the PR is merged to main branch.